COLOR WAR 2018: Intense competition, shortcuts and penalties, a hard-boiled egg genius and a senior three-peat make it memorable

 Mysterious egg genius strikes again

 In the middle of the second day of the Shalhevet Color War, three boys and three girls from each grade lined up to discover whether the egg they would smash on their head would be raw or hard boiled.

 It was time for Egg Roulette.

 Senior Ben Mashiach, who won the competition Feb.
 22 for the third year in a row, said he could tell whether or not an egg had been cooked using only his eyes.

-“It’s all sight,” said Ben.
+“It’s all sight,” Ben told the Boiling Point after his latest victory.
 “I just look at it, I get a vibe… [It’s] hard boiled and I smash it on my head.”

 He said he has been using this tactic since the first time he won, in his sophomore year, and it has led him to win three straight egg roulette competitions.

 He also said that the event was one of the best in Color War.

 “Everyone’s there watching and it’s such a messy thing,” Ben said.
 “If you mess up, everyone’s going to laugh at you.”